School of Counseling

 Amy Perkins, Ph.D.

-Clinical Professor of Counseling and Staff Psychologist at Henegar Counseling Center
+Clinical Professor of Counseling; Staff Psychologist at Henegar Counseling Center

 Amy Perkins, Ph.D.

-Clinical Professor of Counseling and Staff Psychologist at Henegar Counseling Center
+Clinical Professor of Counseling; Staff Psychologist at Henegar Counseling Center

 Mary Plisco, Ph.D.